Recording 3D data for monuments or larger volumes: postprocessing

 Meshlab video tutorials on 3d-scaning can be found here.

 1. A drawback with the .ptx format is that it produces rather big files.
 A better format to work with is .ply which, as .ptx is an open format.
 The first step is to open the .ptx files and export them as .ply files.
 Work through the scans one by one until all of them are in the .ply format.
-Another possibility is to use the python version of Meshlab (pymeshlab) and use a script that does this automatically.(soon a link to a python script will be added here)
+Another possibility is to use the python version of Meshlab (pymeshlab) and use a script that does this automatically (check this tutorial).

 2. Import all scans into Meshlab.
-If there are many scans and the postprocessing computer isn’t able to handle all of them, it might be useful to subsample the scans first. (soon a link to a python script will be added here)
+If there are many scans and the postprocessing computer isn’t able to handle all of them, it might be useful to subsample the scans first (check this tutorial)

 3. If the scans were aligned in Scene, check if the alignment has worked properly.
 The overlap between the scans should be as close as possible.